fstab50/stslib/FAQ.md

 * * *

-## For long-lived (auto-refreshed) credentials, how do I ensure that I always have the latest valid credentials?
+### Q: For long-lived (auto-refreshed) credentials, how do I ensure that I always have the latest valid credentials?

 **A**:  There are 2 methods.